Learning and training opportunities that advance decent work for all women and men

-This programme provides training to promote international labour standards and strengthen the application of rights at work for equality, dignity, and security.
+This programme provides training to promote international labour standards, including rights at work, to strengthen their application and to advance the achievement of decent work for all women and men.

-Since 1919, the International Labour Organization has maintained a system of international labour standards that promote equal opportunity for decent work.
-The standards, agreed upon by governments, employers, and workers, are a key component in the international framework and support the growth of the global economy.
+Since 1919, the International Labour Organization has established and promoted a system of international labour standards (ILS) that cover a wide range of subjects in the world of work.
+ILS, agreed upon by governments, employers, and workers, are a key legal component in the international framework for governing globalization, promoting sustainable development, eradicating poverty and ensuring that everyone can work in conditions of freedom, equity, security and dignity.

 ILS for constituents